shannonbux/shannon-soper-portfolio/src/pages/content-editors-preview/index.md

 ## Creating a conceptual design

-To avoid becoming blind to opportunities outside our product's current scope, I interviewed people who didn't use Gatsby so I could see the root problems of website creation, regardless of whether a content creator uses Gatsby.
+To avoid becoming blind to opportunities outside our product’s current scope, I interviewed people who didn’t use Gatsby so I could see the root problems of website creation, regardless of whether a content creator uses Gatsby.

 ## Problem 1 = inefficient feedback cycle